On energy dissipation theory and numerical stability for time-fractional phase field equations

-In this section, we present numerically examples to verify our theoretical findings, and furthermore, we shall use our numerical schemes to study the coarsening rates of the time-fractional phase-field models.
-We shall solve phase-field problems in a 2-dimensional tensor product domain $\Omega=[0,L_x]\times[0,L_y]$ with periodic boundary condition.
+In this section, numerical schemes proposed in the last section will be employed to study the coarsening rates of the time-fractional phase-field models.
+We solve the phase-field equations in $\Omega=[0,L_x]\times[0,L_y]$ with periodic boundary conditions.
 A Fourier-Galerkin method is used for the spatial discretization.
 To enhance the computational efficiency, the fast sum-of-exponential algorithm developed in \cite{jiang_fast_2017} is used to evaluate the history part of the time-fractional derivatives.